 In the first seven months of 2014, sales statistics indicated that 2,004,692 of the 24 most popular models sold were rated as Marginal or Poor in the test.
 This accounts for about 21% of the total 9,604,700 cars sold in the period.
-To find out how your car rated in the “small overlap frontal test” you can view the results at www.iihs.org.
+To find out how your car rated in the “small overlap frontal test” you can view the results at the site iihs.org.

-Next time you’re in the market for a new car, just be aware that safety test results are out there to help you decide on a safer alternative for you and your family.
+Next time you’re in the market researching a new car, just be aware that safety test results are out there to help you decide on a safer alternative for you and your family.